tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 * The downsides of SMOTE can be overcome with an additional step.

-* The ENN in SMOTEENN stands for the editted nearest neighbor rule, which looks at the labels for the sampled data and removes instances that are surrounded by data points of the other class.
+* The ENN in SMOTEENN stands for the edited nearest neighbor rule, which looks at the labels for the sampled data and removes instances that are surrounded by data points of the other class.
 This prunes data points that are noisy (or at least indistinct).

 Pause for questions, then open the solved notebook and go through the code.